 A Note About Finishes

 All of Kismet's glass jewelry has been handcrafted by yours truly.
 A number of factors can affect the outcome, including particles on the glass prior to fusing and slight variations in firing intensities and schedules.
 I get "surprises" all the time!
 There may be anomalies or variations in your piece.
 Usually these are subtle, and every piece here for purchase has met my own high standards prior to listing.
 Each is a one-of-a-kind work of wearable art!

 A Note About Metal Findings

 It's my goal to develop unique, quality glass jewelry, so I've worked hard to source the metal components from reputable suppliers who know and share the metal make-ups of their wares.
-It's my priority to use hypoallergenic metals and metal mixes*, avoiding nickel and lead.
+I use hypoallergenic metals and metal mixes and some sterling silver, avoiding nickel and lead.
 When relevant, this information can be found on each product listing under "Specifications".
-If you need additional information, give me a shout and I'll work to answer all your questions. *In 2019 I plan to evaluate moving to sterling silver where possible.
+If you need additional information, give me a shout and I'll work to answer all your questions.